romanz/amodem/doc/INSTALL.md

     $ pip install --user -e trezor-agent/agents/trezor
     ```

-    Read [these instructions](https://github.com/romanz/python-trezor#pin-entering) on how to enter your PIN with the default PIN entry.
+    Read [these instructions](https://github.com/romanz/python-trezor#pin-entering) on how to enter your PIN with the PIN entry.

-    If you'd like a keypad-like pin entry using [trezor-gpg-pinentry-tk](https://github.com/rendaw/trezor-gpg-pinentry-tk), run:

-    ```
-    $ pip install trezor-gpg-pinentry-tk
-    ```

-    And complete the GPG configuration instructions [here](README-GPG.md).

 # 3. Install the KeepKey agent